 - B.S. in Mathematics Education, Qingdao University, China, 1998.

-Dr. Ding conducts research on mathematical biology, computational biology, optimal control, mathematical modeling, ordinary and partial differential equations, difference equations, agent/individual based models and hybrid systems, with applications to population dynamics, disease modeling, natural resource management and systems biology.
-She is also interested in deep learning (image recognition) and quantum biology.
+Dr. Ding's research interests include mathematical biology, computational biology, optimal control, mathematical modeling, ordinary and partial differential equations, difference equations, agent/individual-based modeling, and hybrid systems with applications to population dynamics, disease modeling and control, natural resource management, and systems biology (integrated mathematical oncology).
+She is also interested in deep learning (convolutional neural network) and quantum biology.
 See Research for details.

 Dr. Ding finished her Post Doctoral Research with Drs.
 Suzanne Lenhart and Louis Gross on optimal control of spatial ecology and natural resource management.
 See the Grid Computing Project for Ecological Modeling and Spatial Control.

 - Society for Industrial and Applied Mathematics (SIAM),

 - Association for Women in Mathematics (AWM) ,